mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 If using GTID request then it's no longer possible to use MASTER_LOG_FILE and MASTER_LOG_POS in `CHANGE MASTER TO` command: an error will be reported.

-If this feature is enabled, the _mariadb10_slave_gtid_ and _transaction_safety_ features will be automatically enabled.
+If this feature is enabled, the _transaction_safety_ option will be automatically enabled.
 The binlog files will also be stored in a hierarchical directory tree instead of a single directory.

 **Note:**